Get Started with Azul Prime in a Kubernetes Cluster

 $ kubectl apply -f azul.yaml

-You are now ready to start running your Java applications using the containerized Azul Platform Prime deployed on a Kubernetes cluster.
+You are now ready to start running your Java applications using the containerized Azul Prime deployed on a Kubernetes cluster.